 NCC (NEM Community Client)

-The NCC wallet comes with advanced features and is good for harvesting your XEM coins.
-The wallet works in Windows, Linux and MAC operating systems.
-It is advisable to users to check their computers from any malware or viruses before installing this wallet.
+The NCC wallet comes with advanced features and is good for harvesting your XEM tokens.
+The NNC crypto wallet works in Windows (desktop client), Linux, and MAC operating systems.
+It is advisable for users to check their computers for any malware or viruses before installing this wallet.

 NEM Nano Wallet

-NEM Nano Wallet is perhaps the best options of NEM wallets out there.
+NEM Nano Wallet is perhaps the best option for NEM coin wallets out there.
 It’s easy to use, compatible with all the important platforms and OSes (Windows, macOS, and Linux), and has good security features and hardware wallet integration.